Frequently Asked Questions

 Is it sweat-resistant?

-Black or transparent resin.
+Black or transparent, both made from resin.

 Can I print the 3D parts myself?